Brighton and Hove: Waterhall downland

 To the west of the A23 and north of Westdene and the A27 is Waterhall, and its lost 18th century farm is now the site of football and rugby pitches.
 The Waterhall Golf Course has just been given over to a version of rewilding which involves the restoration of species-rich chalk grassland There is still a significant population of adders.
 By the bridlepath just downhill of the old clubhouse there are the damaged remains of a Bronze Age round barrow which has long acted as a marker on the old parish boundaries.
 Since the cessation of golf play harebell, scabious, cowslip, rockrose, betony, Sussex rampion and horseshoe vetch have flowered ebulliently.
-There are large old anthills and chalkhill, small and adonis blue and brown argus butterflies, and all three species of Forester moth.
+There are large old anthills and chalkhill blue, small blue and adonis blue and brown argus butterflies, and all three species of Forester moth.
 At the corner of the Saddlescombe Road and the turn-off to the golf clubhouse, there is a sarsen stone marking this point in the medieval boundary between Patcham and West Blatchington parishes.

 To the north is Varncombe Hill, which borders the Newtimber parish.
 Its south-west facing slope is heavily scrubbed-up, though lovely old pasture glades survive.
 Rockrose is one of the commonest flowers here, with some of its associated fungi.
-The west facing slopes of Varncombe Hill were sold by Brighton Council with the rest of Saddlescombe Farm to the National Trust, but the Trust did not dedicate them as Access land, though they qualified and the National Trust had the power to do so.
+The west facing slopes of Varncombe Hill were sold by Brighton Council with the rest of Saddlescombe Farm to the National Trust, but the trust did not dedicate them as access land, though they qualified and the National Trust had the power to do so.